 Checking your mailbox every 30 minutes or setting an automated email checker makes you completely reactive — as opposed to being proactive — and thus significantly decreases your productivity.

 Tomorrow, when you go to work, resist checking your email as the first thing you do in the morning.
-Instead, work on your most important task first.
+Instead, learn how to organize your office work more efficiently and work on your most important task first.
 After that, you have plenty of time to do all the little things.

-Multitasking is another thing which can greatly decrease your productivity.
-The best way to avoid it is to choose only five priorities each day and stick to them strictly.
+Multitasking is another thing that can greatly decrease your productivity.
+The best way to avoid it is to learn how to get organized at work and be more productive.
+Start by choosing only five priorities each day and stick to them strictly.
 This will make you a proactive person — you won’t be distracted by 100 other “urgent” things.

 Your mindset can do wonders for your productivity.
 With the right mindset, you just know what’s the right thing to do and what has the best effect on your life.
 Mindset can have the biggest impact on your productivity, so it is well worth working on.